ppujara1/ppujara1.github.io/_posts/2022-07-30-Ferrero-Rocher-Cake.md

 ## Notes
 **Overall sweetness** This cake is not on the sweeter side, so make sure you taste as you go to adjust the sweetness to your liking.
 While I would not adjust the sugar in the cake too much (up to an additional 30 g of sugar if you'd like), you can play around with the sweetness of the soak, filling, and buttercream.
 Just remember that all the components should work together to create a balanced palate.

 **German Pudding Packet** I use the Dr. Oetker pudding packets normally found in the grocery stores in Germany and across Europe.
 They make ~ 2 cups of pudding.
-You could easily use 2 cups of vanilla pudding from a homemade recipe or from a US packet.
+You could easily use 2 cups of chocolate pudding from a homemade recipe or from a US packet.